 (a) the club that scored the most tries in the match (including extra time) or

-(b) if equal, by a place-kick competition.
+(b) if equal, by a place kick competition.

 3.2 A club must nominate a squad of between 19 and 23 players for each match.

-3.3 A minimum of six front row players must be included in each match squad such that on the first occasion that a replacement is required in each position, a replacement can be made.
-Where uncontested scrums are ordered due to the departure of a front row player and there is no suitable replacement, the player whose departure caused the uncontested scrums may not be replaced (ie. the club will be required to play with 14 players).
+3.3 A minimum of six front row players must be included in each match day squad such that on the first occasion that a replacement is required in each position, a replacement can be made.
+Where uncontested scrums are ordered due to the departure of a front row player and there is no suitable replacement, the player whose departure caused the uncontested scrums may not be replaced (i.e. the club will be required to play with 14 players).

-4.1 For pool matches and quarter-finals, if a club fails to wear the strip designated by EPCR and there is a colour clash, that club must change strip.
-For the semi-finals and final, in the event of a colour clash, the club to change strip will be at EPCR’s discretion.
+4.1 For pool stage matches, Round of 16, quarter-finals and semi-finals, if a club fails to wear the strip designated by EPCR and there is a colour clash, that club must change strip.
+For the final, in the event of a colour clash, the club to change strip will be at EPCR’s discretion.

-5.1 Players will be subject to doping control as set out in EPCR’s Anti-Doping Programme, which is based on and subject to Regulation 21 (Anti-Doping) of World Rugby’s Regulations.
+5.1 Players will be subject to doping control as set out in EPCR’s Anti-Doping Programme, which is based on and subject to Regulation 21 (Anti-Doping) of World Rugby’s regulations.

-7.1 Where a match is abandoned after 60 minutes or more, the result will stand.
+6.1 Where a match is abandoned after 60 minutes or more, the result will stand.

-8.1 Each club must announce its match squad by 12 noon (GMT) on the Thursday before a Friday match and by 12 noon (GMT) on the Friday before a weekend match.
-The match squad announced must not differ from the squad that plays save in exceptional circumstances.
-Breaches of the match squad regulations may result in fines being imposed by the Board of EPCR.
+7.1 Each club must announce its match day squad by midday (GMT) on the Thursday before a Friday match and by midday (GMT) on the Friday before a weekend match.
+The match day squad announced must not differ from the squad that plays save in exceptional circumstances.
+Breaches of match day squad regulations may result in fines being imposed by the Board of EPCR.